 L&G has also publicly reported surpassing £200 billion in DC assets and supporting 5.7 million members in its workplace DC schemes, illustrating the scale of the system these journeys need to serve.

-Jenny explains that this is why they invest in the foundations first.
-They have spent time building an engagement engine that can support personalisation.
+That is why L&G invests in the foundations first.
+The firm has spent time building an engagement engine that can support personalisation.

-They also relaunch experiences like the pension app with a different purpose.
-The app is not only about checking balances.
-Thanks to open finance, it enables members to connect their various pensions and bank accounts, making it a place where planning tools throughout the lifetime savings journey can sit, and where customer intent can be understood through behaviour.
+Experiences like the pension app are also being relaunched with a broader purpose.
+Thanks to open finance, the app enables members to connect their various pensions and bank accounts, making it a place where planning tools throughout the lifetime savings journey can sit, and where customer intent can be understood through behaviour.

-Jenny’s point is that you cannot evaluate a channel in isolation.
-You need to understand how actions across different touchpoints connect over time.
+You cannot evaluate a channel in isolation.
+Firms need to understand how actions across different touchpoints connect over time.

 You need to be able to test whether a change "over here" affects behaviour "over there" - and to interpret those results carefully, because real customer journeys are rarely linear.